A-Level Further maths (Unreformed), Year 13 only

 As well as the general entry requirements to Sixth Form, students will need at least an 8 grade in their GCSE, and preferably have studied the AQA Level 2 Further Maths Certificate.
 Students are also expected to study Mathematics A Level alongside this qualification.

-Further Pure 2 and 3 extend and emphasis links between the different areas of mathematics, and challenge the students’ understanding up to university level.
-Mechanics 2 uses these skills to improve on approximations made to mechanical models and analyse entirely new scenarios.
+Further Pure 2 and 3 extend the work from Year 12, introducing powerful new analytical techniques such as De Moirve’s Theorem, MacLaurin and Taylor Series, and Second Differential Equations.
+Also, entirely new concepts are introduced such as Polar Co-ordinates and Eigen Vectors.
+All these reveal the intricate links between the different areas of Mathematics and challenge the students’ understanding up to university level.
+Mechanics 2 uses these skills to improve on approximations made to mechanical models and analyse entirely new scenarios, introducing concepts such as Work and Power, and Newton’s Law of Restitution.

 Ways to help my child succeed